zevv/npeg/README.md

   parser.
 The default value should be high enough for practical purposes, the stack depth is only limited to detect invalid grammars. (default: 1024)

+## Tracing, debugging and profiling

+Npeg has a number of compile time flags to enable tracing and debugging of the generated parser:

 * `-d:npegTrace`: Enable compile time and run time tracing.
 Please refer to the section 'Tracing' for more details

 * `-d:npegGraph`: Dump syntax diagrams of all parsed rules at compile time.

+* `-d:npegProfile`: Enables run time profiling.
+This will dump an annotated listing of NPegs compiled program with total time spent, count and fail count for each instruction.

+These flags are ment for debugging NPeg itself, and are typically not useful to the end user:

+* `-d:npegDebug`: Enable more debug info.
+Ment for NPeg development debugging purposes only.

 * `-d:npegExpand`: Dump the generated Nim code for all parsers defined in the program.
 Ment for NPeg development debugging purposes only.

-* `-d:npegDebug`: Enable more debug info.
-Ment for NPeg development debugging purposes only.

-* `-d:npegProfile`: Enables run time profiling.
-This will dump an annotated listing of NPegs compiled program with total time spent, count and fail count for each instruction.

 ## Random stuff and frequently asked questions